Cork Business Innovation Centre

 Funding is provided to a wide rate of projects which include, job creation initiatives including the provision of enterprise space, to health and wellbeing initiatives which improve the physical environment by providing social and recreational amenities or social care services.

-Western Development Commission – Micro-Loan Fund for micro enterprises
+Western Development Commission – Micro-Loan Fund for Creative Industries

-The Micro-Loan Fund provides loan finance ranging from €5,000 to €25,000 to companies employing less than ten people.
+The Micro-Loan Fund provides loan finance ranging from €5,000 to €25,000 to companies in 12 specified Creative Industries.
 The term of these loans ranges from one to five years with an interest rate of the prevailing EU Reference Rate for Ireland.

 The Northern and Western Regional Assembly